-- We give out an estimated quote for the quantity and product specifications you supply in the quote form.
+- We give you an estimated quote for the quantity and product specifications you supply in the quote form.

-- Once that has been approved by you, we move on to drawing a 50% advance invoice, so we can start working on the order.
+- Once you’ve approved the quote, we generate a 50% advance invoice, so we can start working on your order.

-- With the invoice, you’ll receive a supplier contract (stating everything that’s included in the invoice) and an NDA contract, so you know your designs are safe with us.
+- Along with the invoice, you’ll receive a supplier contract (stating everything that’s included in the invoice) and an NDA (non-disclosure) contract, so you know your designs are safe with us.

-- We move on to developing the patterns and samples.
-With the samples we’ll send fabric swatches to choose from (perhaps another weight, or feel of the fabric), maybe to get some different colours, or some different textures, you might like better.
+- We begin developing your patterns and samples.
+With the samples we’ll send fabric swatches to choose from (perhaps another weight, or feel of the fabric), maybe different colours or textures you might like better.

-- Once the samples are approved, we hit the ground running with production, and we’re able to give you an exact delivery date.
+- Once the samples are approved, we hit the ground running with production, and can give you an exact delivery date.

 - We require the remaining 50% before delivery.

 - Once you’ve received your order, you have to check it within 14 days, and give us the A-ok that everything was as expected.

 - We can start planning the next drop.